 Crosswalks have been added in a Note to each corresponding Purpose standard, and can be accessed via our standards online here or the MyCOA portal.

 You can also take a look at the overview of standards that changed by downloading our Standards Enhancements Summary document.
 Please also see our 2020 Edition Standards Self-Paced Training, which walks through the changes in detail.

 We refined the suite of Service Standards to better align with COA’s mission and the missions of the organizations we accredit in the different sectors.
 This included:

 This list can also be found in our 2020 Edition fact sheet.

 We are still in the process of updating our tools and resources.
 Thank you for your patience as we work to get these live.

 Yes, we will be creating training materials specific to the updates to the PQI standards and client-centered logic model.
 One is our Logic Model 2.0: Connecting Programs to Action webinar.
-Thank you for your patience as we work to make these available.
+Thank you for your patience as we work to make further materials available.

 We’re glad you asked!
 For more information on our new benchmarking program for organizations undergoing private or Canadian accreditation, please visit our microsite coameasures.org.